Tasks that actually get done

 Everything works through Apple's built-in Family Controls.

-Download taskr on your iPhone, sign up as the parent, and create profiles for each child.
+Download taskr on your iPhone, sign up as the parent, and add a profile for each child in seconds.

-Add chores or homework, set due times, and choose which apps or categories to block if a task is late.
+Add chores or homework, set due times, and pick which apps or categories Screen Time should block if a task is late.

-When something is overdue, taskr blocks the chosen apps until your child submits a photo you approve.
+If a chore is overdue, taskr blocks the apps you chose until your child submits a photo and you approve it.

-Parents must manually change limits with no connection to chores.
+Parents must manually change limits with no link to chores.

-Late tasks trigger the Screen Time rules you picked without extra steps.
+Late tasks trigger the Screen Time rules you chose.
+Zero extra steps.

 No automatic link between chores and app blocking.

-Built entirely on Apple Screen Time for iOS families.
+Built entirely on Apple Family Controls and Screen Time APIs.

 Apple's own Screen Time settings.